Buying an Older Home: Repair Costs Buyers Should Think About

 10. Inspection reports should become budgeting tools

 Buyers should sort inspection findings into categories: immediate safety concerns, water-risk items, major system concerns, near-term repairs, monitoring items, cosmetic issues, and long-term replacements.
-This creates a practical cost map.
+This creates a practical cost map that can be combined with before-you-buy checklists and upfront cash planning.

 If the inspection identifies several costly issues, the buyer may need to reconsider price, negotiate, request specialist opinions, build a larger reserve, or walk away depending on the contract and situation.